 The grounds for positioning the console on the side of the stage, is to promote better communication with the band.
 It can be distracting to the congregation, seeing band members trying to communicate with each other using gestures.

-The monitoring engineer ought to observe the monitor mixes, and this can be done through the auxiliary outputs by inserting headphones to monitor whether the signal is inaccessible from the jumble of the sound on stage.
+The monitoring engineer ought to observe the monitor mixes, and this can be done through the auxiliary outputs by inserting headphones to monitor whether the signal is inaccessible from the jumble of the sound on stage – click here to read my post on AKG headphones for monitoring.

 Creating a monitor mix